aws/aws-cdk-rfcs/text/0502_aws-vpclattice.md

    * AWS_IAM, however in anticipation, it is expected that other types will be added.
    * @default 'AWS_IAM'
    */
-  readonly authType?: AuthType | undefined;
+  readonly authorizer?: Authorizer | undefined;

   /**
    * Logging destinations